kingsleynwoke/expenses_tracker/README.md

 - matplotlib
 - json

-The main_function() is the calling or main function for the program.
+The main_function.py is the calling or main function for the program.